MattDodsonEnglish/English-Learning-Wiki/README.md

 ### Summing Up
   I speak a foreign language and I use it every day.
-I also work with people who speak English as a foreign languages, many of whom are not only learning the language, but using it daily in personal and professional contexts.
+I also work with people who English as their foreign language every day.
+And many of them are not just students, but people who use the language daily in their personal and professional live.

   Any one who has learned a language has experienced moments of complete inability to express or to comprehend.
 People